 I’m Ari.
 I debated for Lake Highland for 5 years.
 I qualified to the TOC my sophomore, junior and senior year, reaching outrounds my senior year.

 As a debater, I did not have a preference on a certain type of argument.
 I tried to read a little bit of everything (high theory, performance, policy args, other Ks, theory/T, tricks, framework, etc.).
 I believe the only essential feature of debate that I should uphold as a judge is that an argument is characterized by having a claim, warrant, and impact.
 You should read whatever style argument you're most comfortable and I'll try to adjudicate as best as possible.
-In terms of argument type, I consider myself tabula rasa.
 If you have any more specific questions, just ask.

 Grant Brown Paradigm

 Grant Brown (He/Him/His)

 Millard North ’17, Swarthmore College ’21 (Studying Philosophy)

 Director at the Virtual Debate Tutorial, Instructor at the National Symposium for Debate and the Texas Debate Collective

 Conflicts: Millard North, Lake Highland Preparatory

 A spreadsheet, for your reference, with my decisions can be found here.